estefaniarn/SOOC_2025_Mental_Health/README.md

 Bullying (Middle Years Development Instrument)
 School climate and belonging - comfort in their learning environment, and feeling connected and valued at their school (Middle Years Development Instrument)
 Mental health help-seeking - if they saw someone, who they saw, and whether the support was helpful (Ontario Child Health Study)
-Climate Anxiety - how worried are youth about climate change Discrimination
+Climate Anxiety - How worried are youth about climate change Discrimination

 Self-rated happiness and life satisfaction: